2022 CDP Report

-“We strive to be a responsible steward of the environment and acknowledge that we have a responsibility to our customers, employees, investors and the communities that we serve to better understand the impact of our operations on global climate change and to help reduce that impact.”
+We strive to be a responsible steward of the environment and acknowledge that we have a responsibility to our customers, employees, investors and the communities that we serve to better understand the impact of our operations on global climate change and to help reduce that impact.

-U.S. Bank Chairman, President and CEO
+– Andy Cecere, U.S. Bank Chairman, President and CEO

-We’ve committed to reducing our operational greenhouse gas (GHG) emissions by 40% by 2029 and 60% by 2044, using a 2014 baseline.
+We are dedicated to operating in a more sustainable manner.
+Under a 2014 baseline, we set a goal to reduce our operational greenhouse gas (GHG) emissions by 40% by 2029 and 60% by 2044.

 Within our own operations we reduced GHG emissions by over 40% as of the end of 2019 and achieved our goal of 60% emissions reduction in 2021.
 We’re proud to have reached both of these targets well before our goal.